zhutao100/mlx-omni-server/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+If you're interested in contributing to MLX Omni Server, please check out our [Development Guide](docs/development_guide.md) for detailed information about:

+- Setting up the development environment
+- Running the server in development mode
+- Contributing guidelines
+- Testing and documentation

 For major changes, please open an issue first to discuss what you would like to change.

 ## License